geraldholdsworth/DiscImageManager/README.md

 • Commodore 1541 (not 40 track) - Read and Write<br>
 • Commodore 1571 - Read and Write<br>
 • Commodore 1581 - Read and Write<br>
-• Commodore AmigaDOS floppy and hard discs - Read Only<br>
+• Commodore AmigaDOS floppy and hard discs - OFS and FFS: Read and Write (not fully tested with FFS).
+No Directory cache or international character support as yet, and no support for rigid disk stuctures.<br>
 Currently working on:<br>
 • Making Commodore AmigaDOS writable<br>
 • Sinclair Spectrum +3 and Amstrad images<br>